mit-satori/getting-started/portal-howto/customization.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

 The OOD portal has a set of centrally installed Jupyter kernels that include common software.
-The software aims to cover most things needed for frequently used tools.
+The aims is to cover most things needed for frequently used tools.
 If you start using the portal extensively, sometimes you will come across packages that are missing and see a message like this image